 If you have concerns about your account information, we will work with you to review, revise, or correct the personal data we have on file.
 Contact us via phone at +1 585- 427-8180, or via email at firstname.lastname@example.org.

 The California Consumer Privacy Act of 2018 (“CCPA”), as amended, provides certain rights for residents of California.
 This section supplements the information discussed above and applies solely to all visitors, users, and others who reside in the State of California (“Consumers”).
 Any terms defined in CCPA have the same meaning when used in this section.

 Information we collect

 We collect certain information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household, or device (“Personal Information”).
 Personal Information does not include publicly available information, deidentified information, aggregate information, or other information excluded from CCPA’s scope.
-Our collection, use, and disclosure of personal data about a California resident will vary depending upon the circumstances and nature of our interactions or relationship with such resident.
-The table below sets out generally the categories of personal data about California residents that we collect and disclose to others for a business purpose.
-We have collected the categories of personal data noted in the table below within the last twelve (12) months.
-Please note that because this list is comprehensive, it may refer to types of personal data that we collect and share about people other than yourself.
+Our collection, use, and disclosure of personal information about a California resident will vary depending upon the circumstances and nature of our interactions or relationship with such resident.
+The table below sets out generally the categories of personal information about California residents that we collect and disclose to others for a business purpose.
+We have collected the categories of Personal Information noted in the table below within the last twelve (12) months.
+Please note that because this list is comprehensive, it may refer to types of Personal Information that we collect and share about people other than yourself.